adelinor/angular-data-picker-tutorial/README.md

 </div>
 ```

-The expression with `ng-show="selection"` will only show this HTML
+The expression `ng-show="selection"` makes this HTML
-block when the selection scope variable is set.
+block appear, only when the `selection` variable is set in the scope.

-This block shows a X to allow the user to clear the selection.
-This
+A button with X as a label, allows the user to clear the selection.
+Clicking
+it invokes the `unselectFn` function.

-invokes `unselectFn`.
-This function is added to the *app.js* file:
+The `unselectFn` function is added to the *app.js* file within the `link`
+function:

 ```js
 scope.unselectFn = function() {